Swiss Economy Starts 2026 Strong (cross-border guide)

 What was the cause of the growth of the Swiss economy in the first quarter of 2026?

-The growth of the Swiss economy in the first quarter of 2026 was driven by both the industrial and service sectors.
-The reduction of tariffs and the increase in business confidence were the main factors behind this growth.
+The growth of the Swiss economy in the first quarter of 2026 was supported by both the industrial and services sectors.
+Reduced duties and increased entrepreneurial confidence were the main factors behind this growth.

-What are the prospects for the Swiss economy for the rest of 2026?
+What are the prospects for the Swiss economy in the rest of 2026?

-The prospects for the Swiss economy for the rest of 2026 depend on the uncertainties related to the price of oil.
-If the price of oil remains high, the growth of the Swiss economy could slow down.
+The outlook for the Swiss economy in the rest of 2026 depends on uncertainties related to the price of oil.
+If the price of oil remains high, the growth of the Swiss economy could slow.

 Related articles